Common Candy Dishwasher Error Codes

 - Check Wire Harness: Ensure the wire harness connector to the MIPS sensor is secure and free of damage.

-- Inspect Drain Pump (for damage): Sometimes a damaged drain pump can lead to leaks if it’s not effectively removing water.
+- Inspect the drain pump (for damage): Sometimes a damaged drain pump can lead to leaks if it’s not effectively removing water.

 - Replace Leaking Components: If you identify a leak, replace the damaged hoses, seals, or components immediately.